 Guests order at the counter at VHH Foods.
 Photo by The Ingalls Photography.

-So Adamson and her team launched VHH Foods, an all-day counter service cafe with everything from coffee to avocado toast to wine by the glass to take-out meals.
+So Adamson and her team launched VHH Foods, an all-day counter-service cafe with everything from coffee to avocado toast to wine by the glass to take-out meals.
 The approach allows the team to focus on restaurant-quality food without the full restaurant setup or labor costs.
-Where a small to mid-size restaurant could seat, at most, a few hundred covers a night, all-day fast casual restaurants can achieve those figures by the end of the morning coffee rush, then again at lunch, and later at dinner.
+Where a small to a mid-size restaurant could seat, at most, a few hundred covers a night, all-day fast-casual restaurants can achieve those figures by the end of the morning coffee rush, then again at lunch, and later at dinner.

 Today’s diners may be willing to give up table service and restaurant trappings, but not quality food.
 “Guests have told us they may not have the time or money for fine dining,” says Daily Provisions assistant general manager Max Rockoff, “but they still want to eat well.”
 Daily Provisions is Union Square Hospitality’s all-day cafe, and like VHH Foods, it’s designed to serve multiple needs, including breakfast, quick but high-quality lunches for office workers, and take-out dinners.